rakoduru/CAPtivate/docs/contributing.md

 (This is just a draft and suggestions for improvements are welcomed)

+We would be following a developement model similar to https://trunkbaseddevelopment.com.

 ### Development Task Workflow

 When you start working on a Task